 How to Make Good Indonesian Nasi Goreng- Learn how to make delicious and authentic Indonesian Nasi Goreng that will make you ditch the take-out forever.
 Perfect for any day of the week.

 You can’t mention Indonesian culinary without including Nasi Goreng.
 It is a super popular street food, home cook, you name it…everybody loves it.
 They are served as street food and also in restaurants.
 The variety of nasi goreng is countless too.
 I’ve made Nasi Goreng Pete (Stink Bean Fried Rice) before, which is one of my absolute favorites!
 My kids hate the smell, but husband and I love it!

 My goal in this post is to share with you how to make a good Indonesian nasi goreng!
 The way the local likes it 😉

-WHAT IS THE DIFFERENCE BETWEEN NASI GORENG AND OTHER FRIED RICE ?
+THE DIFFERENCES BETWEEN NASI GORENG AND OTHER FRIED RICE ?

 Nasi goreng in Indonesia is typically made with Indonesian sweet soy sauce (Kecap Manis) and more often than not, belacan (shrimp paste).

 Fried egg is another one that you will typically be seen served with nasi goreng in Indonesia.
 Meat that is typically used is chicken, but really anything can be used, such as ham, luncheon meat, beef, turkey, or even seafood like shrimp.
 Sky is the limit!

 3. Toppings and side dishes